 For the next 150 years scores of businesses, seizing upon Rip’s popularity, used his name to promote wide-ranging enterprises from Rip Van Winkle Motor Lodge (formerly in Catskill) to Rip Van Winkle Country Club (Palenville) and the former Rip’s Retreat, a themed children’s attraction in Haines Falls during the late 1950s and early ’60s, featuring a puppet show and small buildings, each one offering a different craft such as glass-blowing, candle-dipping, and wood-carving.

 More recently, Angela’s — a Catskill dining staple for more than 30 years — added a brewing system and changed its name to Rip Van Winkle Brewing Company.
-And just last year, a handsome new historical marker touting Rip’s legacy was placed in Haines Falls.
+In addition, a handsome historical marker touting Rip’s legacy was placed in Haines Falls.
 “There’s a lot of pride that goes with it,” says Dede Terns-Thorpe, Hunter town historian.
 “That’s the biggest thing.’

 Of course, the area’s largest Rip-related landmark is the impressive, cantilever Rip Van Winkle Bridge, a mile-long span over the Hudson River that opened on July 2, 1935, connecting Greene and Columbia counties.
 A row of sculpted hedges at the Catskill bridge approach spells out Rip’s full name in large letters.